You can email us at...

 If I could put any cast (living or dead) together for a dream panto cast my choice would be...

 Dick Whittington starring Barbara Windsor as Fairy Bowbells, John Inman as Sarah the Cook, Hugo Myatt (of Knightmare fame) as King Rat, John Barrowman as Dick and Andy Ford as Idle Jack, what a show that would be!
-See below for a couple of my other dream line ups for different titles.
+For a different cast and something a bit more alternative I would love to see Daisy Cooper (This Country) cast as Fairy Bowbells.
+I think pantomime producers missed a huge trick in years gone by by never enticing Australian actress Maggie Kirkpatrick into making a panto appearance, she made a fantastic TV baddie in Prisoner Cell Block H and would have made the most ideal Queen Rat or Wicked Queen.